A Western Novelette

 James Lewis patiently sat in the parlor waiting to see ‘Sir” John Randolph.
 He had been summoned at home an hour earlier by one of Randolph’s men stating his presence was “urgently required.”
 Despite having just come home after a hectic day of work and not yet having his dinner, James had accepted the fact many years ago, that everybody in this town, in one way or the other, was at John Randolph’s disposal.
 He gazed at the pictures that lined the red cedar walls of the parlor.
 One of them was of his father’s building in downtown Shafter taken over 20 years ago.
 James smiled at the memory the picture brought back.
 He had inherited his father’s dying real estate business upon his death.
 At that time, John Randolph was just another up and coming broke miner.
 Like so many miners during that time, he had come to Shafter with a mule, a pick axe, the clothes on their back and a dream.
 He still remembers the day Randolph came into his father’s office with a deed to a small tract of land he had won in a lucky hand of poker the previous night.
 Six months later Randolph struck it big on that land, finding one of the largest silver deposits in the state of Texas.
 Now, twenty years later, Randolph owned the town of Shafter, and every thing and everyone in it, including Lewis Real Estate.

 James’ stroll down memory lane was interrupted when the butler opened the parlor doors.
 “Mr. Randolph will see you now in his study, please follow me sir.”
 James followed the butler down the elaborately decorated hallway to the study.
 Opening the thick double-doors, a hazy, grey-blue cloud of cigar smoke escaped.
 “Mr. Lewis sir.”
 The butler announced.
 “Fine, send him in.”
 Randolph’s gruff voice responded from deep within the room.
 Once inside, James’ eyes had to adjust to the dim and smoky room.
 The place smelled of rich Cuban tobacco, french brandy and freshly polished oak.
 The study was enormous.
 Ten foot ceilings with solid oak bookcases lining three walls.
 Beautiful stuffed mounts of Dall Rams, Whitetail Deer, Red Stag and even a full body mount of a large Mountain Lion were placed throughout the room.
 A Huge picture window overlooked a large pond with elegant white swans floating on the water.
 Randolph sat in a massive leather lounger resembling a King’s throne, his slippered feet propped up on a foot-stool.
 “Fix yourself a drink Lewis and have a seat over here.”
 Randolph said pointing to a chair opposite his.
 As James poured himself a whiskey neat and made his way over to the chair, he noticed Randolph had a large revolver in his lap.
 Lewis’ heart skipped two beats and he felt the blood leave his face immediately.
 Lewis instinctively grabbed his stomach as his bowels attempted to evacuate.
 “You know anything about firearms Lewis?”
 Randolph asked.
 “No Sir, not a lot.”
 Lewis responded as he sat down slowly, praying he had not shit himself.”This is a Mark Four British Webley Revolver.
 It was used in Africa fighting the Boers last year.
 The cartridges are enormous, .455 caliber” Lewis watched with discomfort as Randolph picked up a cartridge from the red velvet display case and placed one in the chamber.
 “You know what a round like that could do to a man Mr. Lewis?”
 Randolph asked as he closed the gun and then placed it on the coffee table between the two men.
 Lewis shook his head no, still feeling like he was going to throw-up or shit himself at any second.
-Randolph smiled the remark got the desired response.
+Randolph smiled as he watched Lewis grow more uncomfortable.
 He then stubbed out his cigar, retrieved a fresh one from the humidor on the table beside him, and lit it.
 Once the room was once again filled with the thick blue-grey smoke, Randolph sat back in his chair, like a contented gargoyle in his lair, relishing the palpable fear he had put into James Lewis.

 John Randolph came from Scots-Irish stock, his parents coming over during the famine of 1850.
 Not long after landing on Ellis island, Randolph’s father. hearing there would be cheap land and opportunity in Texas, booked passage to Galveston.
 John was born two years later, but his mother, weak from the long trip and the birth, did not survive.
 Life was hard for the two immigrants.
 John’s father found work doing odd jobs, but never anything steady.
 He made excuses to the boy for their low station in life, but John knew early on his father was nothing but a worthless drunk.
 When John was ten, his father was killed while cheating at a small stakes poker game.
 Penniless and Homeless, John was taken in by the local Catholic orphanage where he stayed until he was seventeen.
 He soon found work at a local meat-packing plant.
 The pay was meager but steady.
 At night, after work in the saloons, John started hearing about the opportunities for finding gold and silver out West.
 John worked for a solid year, saving up his money and in the summer of 1871 set out for West Texas to make his fortune.
 Going through the school of hard knocks as a miner, John soon learned mining was a combination of backbreaking work and luck.
 After nine years of meager finds, John was just about to give up on his mining dream when during a random game of poker one night, he won the deed to a small tract of land near Shafter, Texas and the rest, as they say, is history.
 “I hear you sold two hundred acres in the Chinati foothills to a couple of drifters the other day.”
 Randolph’s gaze centered in on Lewis.
 Lewis straightened up in his chair and cleared his throat before speaking.
 “Yes sir, Mr. Randolph.
-A young injun boy and a white man.
+A young injun boy with a scar on his face and a white man.
 They paid in cash.”
 Randolph got up from his chair and walked over to the large window overlooking the pond.

 For a man in his fifties, John Randolph was extremely fit.
 At just over six feet, he was powerfully built, weighing in at close to two hundred twenty pounds.
 His reddish blond hair was thinning on top, but he kept a finely manicured beard which gave him a very stately, wise appearance.
 “They tell you what they plan to do with the land?
 They gonna mine it?”
 Randolph asked roughly, still staring out at the pond.
 “No sir, they did not say anything.”
 Lewis replied.
 “Marshall Prescott tells me these two fit the description of being part of that comanchero gang that massacred Colonel Parker and his outfit in Mexico couple years back.”
 Randolph kept his gaze at the pond outside, but all the while watching Lewis through the reflection in the glass.
 “Colonel Parker was a business associate of yours if I recall correctly.”
 Lewis kept his eyes to the floor and calmly took a drink of whiskey.
 “Yes.
 Parker was extremely effective in dealing with the indian and bandit problem.”
 Randolph turned around to face Lewis.
 “If the boy and this man were in fact involved in that mess down there, after they are convicted and hung, that property will go back up for sale, correct?”
 Lewis swallowed hard.
 He could see where this was going.
 “Well sir, I would suppose so.
 That’s really a question for a judge to decide.”
 Suddenly Randolph’s anger that had been simmering just below the surface since the conversation began, spilled over into the room.
 “Dammit Lewis!
 Why in the hell did you go and sell THAT piece of land?
 You knew I had plans to purchase that entire fucking mountain!
 Hell, one of my biggest mines is only 5 miles away!” spittle flew from Randolph and landed on Lewis’ face.
 Lewis did not dare move to wipe it off.
 “Well sir, Yes, I knew you had plans, but I had been waiting for over a year for you to buy, and frankly, I needed the money.”
 Lewis shifted in his seat to try to gain some distance from the fuming Irishman.
 “Money!
 Hell, you need money, come to me!
 Don’t fucking sell the most valuable real estate in the area to two no-account shitheel outlaws!”
 Randolph took a drink of whiskey and spun back around to look out the window.
 Lewis searched for something else to say but the words escaped him.
 “No more land sales in the Chinati Foothils John, PERIOD.
 That area belongs to me, regardless if I have the deed or not, understood?”
 Randolph was still trying to calm down as he stared out the window.
 Taking his cue, Lewis stood up to leave.
 “Yes sir, I understand.”
 Randolph waved his hand as if he was shooing away a fly and the butler opened the door to show Lewis out.
-On his way home, Lewis wondered to himself if this indian boy, this “no-account outlaw” as Randolph called him, was smarter than he appeared.
+On his way home, Lewis wondered to himself why Randolph was so damn interested in that certain piece of land?
+Could it be this indian boy, this “no-account outlaw” as Randolph called him, was smarter than he appeared?
 John Lewis intended to find out.

 To Be Continued…